cyd3r/password-keyboard/README.md

 ## Encryption

-The password files are AES encrypted.
+The password files are AES128 encrypted.
 The AES key is generated from a sequence of pressed buttons with length 8.

 ## TODOs